-National Small Business Week 2021 is the U.S. Small Business Administration’s (SBA) annual event recognizing the innovation and contributions of America’s entrepreneurs and small businesses across the country.
-Recognized through proclamation by the President of the United States since 1963, National Small Business Week traditionally takes place the first week in May.
-This year, however, it is scheduled for the week of September 13-15.
+National Small Business Week is the U.S. Small Business Administration’s (SBA) annual event recognizing the hard work, innovation, and contributions of America’s entrepreneurs and small businesses from across the country.
+Recognized through proclamation by the President of the United States since 1963, National Small Business Week 2023 takes place April 30-May 6, 2023.
+Observed the first week in May, the tradition has been led by the SBA for over 60 years and co-hosted by SCORE.

 Small businesses are the drivers of our nation’s economy.
-The SBA Office of Advocacy 2020 U.S. Small Business Profile reports key indicators of America’s small business, highlights include:
+The SBA Office of Advocacy 2022 U.S. Small Business Profile reports key indicators of America’s small business.
+Highlights include:

 - 5.2 million self-employed minorities